About

 Alternatively, you can select one of the Suggested playbooks and modify them to suit your needs.

-For Vulnerabilities to fix, add the conditions that must be met on vulnerabilities and assets for the Automation to trigger.
-The Automation will only affect vulnerabilities and assets matching these criteria.
+3. For Playbook conditions, use the Magic Search capabilities to add the conditions that must be met on vulnerabilities and assets for the Automation to trigger.
+Automation will only affect vulnerabilities and assets that match these criteria.

 Every Remediation method has its own set of capabilities and settings to configure.
 Once you select a method, a dedicated setting page opens.